aquestry/voasis.de/docs/nebula.md

 ## Requirements

+Knowledge about Docker, if not, watch a YouTube tutorial.

 ### Proxy
 - **Velocity**: Your velocity proxy, no predefined servers.
 - **Java 21**: Required for running the proxy instance.